Floater Frames for Paintings & Photographs

 WHAT'S NEW AT METROPOLITAN

-We have added additional photographs of our frames and detailed descriptions of when they are most commonly used to ensure that you select the best frame for your exhibiiton.
+If you are not sure which profile would be best to frame your artwork, we have added a new section with additional photographs and detailed descriptions of when each profile is most commonly used to ensure that you select the best frame for your exhibition.

 The 101 profile is our most popular.
 It is used for matted presentations as well as "float" presentations on mat board.
 These custom wood frames are designed to accommodate a 1/2" spacer and a 3/4" strainer.
 When combined with a strainer they can be used on very large pictures.
 All our gallery frames are available in all of our woods and finishes.